 What would I change?

 This formula isn’t terrible as I may make it sound.
 But it’s clear it’s not for my hair.
-If I were to repurchase, which I totally would in the future, I’d go for a more specific treatment formula.
+If I were to repurchase – which I totally still would consider in the future – I’d go for a more specific treatment formula.
 Like, I’d choose heavy stuff that promotes hair growth, strength, and hydration, leaving shallow stuff like shine, volume, and curl definition out.
 I pretty much would stick to a base profile of wavy hair, fine structure, and balanced scalp.
 But could perhaps change to “medium strands” in my next order to see if this affects the heaviness of the conditioner.
-As this particular one did not feel hydrating enough.
+As this particular one did not feel hydrating nor softening enough.